Principles of Online Journalism

 Students may not use computers, laptops or tablets during class unless instructed.

 Cell phones should be turned off and in a pocket, purse, or backpack.
-Please have them turned off for class, and completely out of sight.
 Any use of a cell phone in class (calls, texting, reading texts, reading Web pages etc.) constitutes an absence.
 The instructor will note this in the attendance log.
 The instructor won’t feel it necessary to notify a student about the infraction because – having just done it – the student will already know.

 Unauthorized use of a phone in class may result in dismissal from the class.